The Serpentine held a major exhibition by Albert Oehlen.

-This exhibition at the Serpentine focused on a recurring thread in Oehlen’s practice through a selection of works dating from the 1980s until the present day, which were brought together under the rubric of the John Graham Remix series.
-Taking its title from the eponymous American Modernist figurative painter, this body of work appropriates elements of Graham’s painting, Tramonto Spaventoso (‘Terrifying Sunset’) (1940 – 49), which are then been interpreted, remixed and reconfigured by Oehlen across multiple compositions.
-Graham’s painting become a singular starting point for the artist’s experimentation, ‘a vehicle for endless interpretation’ that he has continued to return to throughout his career.
+This exhibition at the Serpentine focuses on a recurring thread in Oehlen’s practice through a selection of works dating from the 1980s until the present day, which are brought together under the rubric of the John Graham Remix series.
+Taking its title from the eponymous American Modernist figurative painter, this body of work appropriates elements of Graham’s painting, Tramonto Spaventoso (‘Terrifying Sunset’) (1940–49), which have then been interpreted, remixed and reconfigured by Oehlen across multiple compositions.
+Graham’s painting becomes a singular starting point for the artist’s experimentation, ‘a vehicle for endless interpretation’ that he has continued to return to throughout his career.

-The unique architecture of the Serpentine Gallery, in particular its domed central space, was the site of an installation that formed part of Oehlen’s interpretation of the Rothko Chapel in Houston, Texas, founded by John and Dominique de Menil, located in Houston, Texas.
-A selection of paintings based on Graham’s painting, which match the scale and size of the four horizontal paintings by American painter Mark Rothko displayed in the original chapel’s interior spaces, were exhibited at the Serpentine for the first time.
-Permeating this gallery was a newly configured soundtrack by the hardcore, avant-garde trio ensemble, Steamboat Switzerland, playing at intervals throughout the day, which drew connections between the movements, rhythms and systems of music and the internal strategies of Oehlen’s paintings.
+The unique architecture of the Serpentine Gallery, in particular its domed central space, was the site of a new installation that forms part of Oehlen’s interpretation of the Rothko Chapel in Houston, Texas, founded by John and Dominique de Menil.
+A selection of new paintings based on Graham’s painting, which match the scale and size of the four horizontal paintings by American painter Mark Rothko displayed in the original chapel’s interior spaces, were exhibited at the Serpentine for the first time.
+Permeating this gallery is a newly configured soundtrack by the hardcore, avant-garde trio ensemble, Steamboat Switzerland, playing at intervals throughout the day, which draws connections between the movements, rhythms and systems of music and the internal strategies of Oehlen’s paintings.